moksh1tha/moksh1tha/README.md

  Hey there!
-I’m Mokshitha Edamalapati
+I’m Mokshitha Edamalapati, an engineering student passionate about Software Development and ML striving to contribute to real world problems.

+- 🔧 Skills: MERN Stack Web Development
 - 🎓 Education: Sophomore at IIT-BHU (Varanasi) in Mechanical Engineering
 - 🌱 Currently learning: Backend Development, Data Structures & Algorithms
-- 👀 Tech Interests: Full stack WebDev, Machine Learning, Data Science, Blockchain Technology

-Let's connect and build something dope together!
+- 👀 Hobbies: Pretending to be the main charecter of Sylvia Plath & Fyodor Dostoevsky's lit cuz why not

 <!---